 The average rate on a 15-year fixed rate mortgage fell to a record low this week, averaging 2.45 percent in Bankrate’s weekly survey.

-Such low rates have put 15-year fixed mortgages in reach for more borrowers than ever, which can mean a substantial long-term savings.
+Such low mortgage rates have put 15-year fixed mortgages in reach for more borrowers than ever, which can mean substantial long-term savings.

 Because 15-year loans have shorter repayment period than the more common 30-year mortgage, borrowers pay less interest overall, on top of the fact that 15-year mortgages tend to have lower interest rates to begin with.